transferzero/api-documentation/_docs/additional-features.md

 </div>

 <div class="alert alert-info" markdown="1">
-**Note!** if you are opereating ZAR market via our partnership with Bidvest, you can either fetch all balances or balances for a single currency using `USD::Bidvest` , `GBP::Bidvest` or `EUR::Bidvest` as the currency name.
+**Note!** if you are operating ZAR market via our partnership with Bidvest, you can either fetch all balances or balances for a single currency using `USD::Bidvest` , `GBP::Bidvest` or `EUR::Bidvest` as the currency name.
 </div>

 # Get current exchange rates